pbeens/Data-Dunkers/Demos/where-can-we-get-data-from-internal-guide.md

-# Guide to Getting Data from Within the Jupyter Notebook or .py File
+# Getting Data from Within the Jupyter Notebook or .py File (Teacher's Guide)

 ## Table of Contents
 - [Chapter 1: Understanding the IPO Model](#chapter-1-understanding-the-ipo-model)